openssl/openssl/doc/designs/quic-design/quic-api.md

       Fails on a QUIC stream SSL object.

     - **CS:** Not handshake-layer related.
 Can be used on any QUIC SSL object.

+    - **S**: Requires a QUIC stream SSL object or a QUIC connection SSL object with a default stream attached.

 ### Existing APIs